DevOpsVisions/question2answer-automation-toolkit/docs/technical-guides/deploy_q2a_azure_vm.md

 Use SSH to connect to your VM and start configuring it.

+Open your terminal or Git Bash on your machine and type the following command.
+Replace publicIpAddress with the actual public IP address of your VM.

 ```bash
 ssh azureuser@publicIpAddress
 ```
-Replace publicIpAddress with the actual public IP address of your VM.
-This command initiates an SSH connection to the VM.

 ## 6. Update and Install the LAMP Stack